Kevin Dąbrowski: Career

+Hibernian

 Dąbrowski came through the youth systems at Ostrovia 1909 Ostrów Wielkopolski and Lech Poznań II, before he signed for Scottish club Hibernian in the summer of 2017.

-He was loaned to Berwick Rangers in September 2018, returning to Hibs in October 2018.
-Dąbrowski was then loaned to Civil Service Strollers for a short period in November 2018.
+Dąbrowski was loaned out to Berwick Rangers in September 2018, returning to Hibs in October 2018.
+He was then loaned to Civil Service Strollers for a short period in November 2018.

-Dąbrowski then signed for Cowdenbeath on loan for the first part of the 2019–20 season.
+He signed for Cowdenbeath on loan for the first part of the 2019–20 season.
 He earned a man of the match award, and praise from the opposition manager Craig Levein, for his performance in a League Cup match against Hearts in July 2019.
 On 8 September 2020, he joined Dumbarton on loan for the remainder of the season, but was recalled by Hibs in January 2021.
 On 27 April 2021, Dąbrowski signed a two-year contract extension at Hibs.

-Dąbrowski made his first team debut for Hibs on 1 February 2022, in a goalless draw with their Edinburgh derby rivals Hearts.
+On 1 February 2022, Dąbrowski debuted for Hibs first-team in a goalless draw with their Edinburgh derby rivals Hearts.

-He suffered a shoulder injury in August 2022, which prompted Hibs to sign Ryan Schofield on loan.
-He was loaned to League One club Queen of the South in January 2023.
+Dąbrowski suffered a shoulder injury in August 2022, which prompted the Easter Road club to sign Ryan Schofield on a loan deal.
+He was loaned out to League One club Queen of the South in January 2023 and was released by Hibs at the end of the 2022–23 season.

+Raith Rovers

+Dąbrowski signed a two-year contract with Scottish Championship side Raith Rovers in June 2023.
+He was released from the club at the end of the 2024–25 season.